Obananob/car-price-predictor/README.md

-## car-price-predictor
-Predict car prices using machine learning based on vehicle features like mileage, year, and brand.
+# 🚗 Car Price Predictor – Linear Regression

-A machine learning project that predicts the price of a car based on key features such as brand, model, year, mileage, fuel type, transmission, and engine size.
-This tool is ideal for used car marketplaces, dealerships, or individuals looking to estimate vehicle value.
+This project uses a linear regression model to predict car prices based on features such as brand, year, mileage, fuel type, and transmission.
+It's a simple but powerful example of applying machine learning to a real-world regression problem.

----

-##  Features
+## 🧠 What I Did
+- Cleaned and preprocessed the dataset (handling missing values, encoding categorical data)

-- Predicts car prices using linear regression model
+- Built a linear regression model using scikit-learn
-- Supports feature engineering and preprocessing
+- Evaluated performance using R² score and RMSE
-- Visualizes model performance and feature importance
+- Visualized model results and predictions

-- Easily extendable to new datasets or APIs
+## 🧰 Tech Stack
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib / Seaborn

+## 📊 Sample Features Used
+- Car Brand
+- Year of Manufacture
+- Transmission Type
+- Engine Size
+- Mileage
+- Fuel Type